Tomires/thesis-masters/design.md

 ![Comparison of pixel density between a high-end consumer headset and a business-oriented HMD.](images/pixel_density.png)[3]

 Over the years, there have been many attempts to come up with a solution that mitigates the fatigue, one of which is a project called Punchkeyboard.[4]
 We had originally planned on designing a similar solution, however doing so would only work in 6DOF, requiring us to use a traditional keyboard interface in 3DOF.
 In order to alleviate both these issues, we came up with a component design, which divides the overall workflow - text input is done inside a WIMP interface on the computer, allowing the user to use the computer keyboard they are most likely already familiar with.
-Furthermore, the usage of text in the VR part of our application is greatly reduced in favor of using icons.
+Furthermore, usage of text in the VR part of our application is greatly reduced in favor of using icons.

 ![Example use of Punchkeyboard.](images/punch_keyboard.png)[4]